seanstermonstr/Salvo/README.md

 Salvo
 =====

-Implimentation of a small board game using jFrame
+Implimentation of a small board game using java jFrame.
+The implimentation is not complete at this time.